FasterSpeeding/Tan-chan/README.md

 python -m pip install -U tanchan
 ```

-The commands this has in `tanchan.components` require the 3rd party library Hikari-Yuyo to work.
+The commands provided in `tanchan.components` require the 3rd party library Hikari-Yuyo to work.
 The feature flag `tanchan[yuyo]` should be used to ensure that a compatible version of Yuyo is
 installed (i.e. `pip install -U tanchan[yuyo]`).